sjpradhan/Logistic-Analysis/README.md

 FROM
     Freight_Rates

-/*
+/*No. 13
 This CTE (Total_Plant_Weight) calculates the total weight for each Plant_Code.
-You can then use this temporary result set in subsequent queries, potentially joining it with other tables or performing additional calculations.
+We can then use this temporary result set in subsequent queries, potentially joining it with other tables or performing additional calculations.
 */
 WITH Total_Plant_Weight AS (